City Gallery Wellington, Civic Square, central Wellington

 Nikau Café has been going since 1998 and is a perennial favourite, especially amongst art gallery goers.
 It is renown for its cheese scones and kedgeree.
 It is popular and noisy but between 8.15 and 9.15 am on a Saturday I found it pretty quiet.

-On a later occasion I had English Breakfast tea and a cheese scone.
+On another occasion I had English Breakfast tea and a cheese scone.
 These scones are legendary, and rumour has it that some people reserve them in advance to avoid missing out.
 I’ve had them a few times here and can confirm that they are probably the best in Wellington.
 Certainly they set the standard by which all other cheese scones must be measured.
 They are crisp and crunchy on the outside, while light and cheesy within.
 Perfect.
 And they are reheated in an oven, not (argh!) a microwave.
 They might be a little smaller and more expensive than other café’s, but too much scone eating will only pile on the kilos.

 The tea was nice enough, but served in a coffee cup.
 It was less than hot and rather strong.
 Asking for an extra jug of hot water solved the last two problems, but they should have been prevented at the outset.
 The pot poured well and held two to three cups.
 The tea was leaf, not tea bag.
 In summary, the tea was OK, but a pity it didn’t match the standard of the scone.